sslazio1900/AuroraFlightStripPrinter/README.md

 A cheap POS thermal printer is strongly recommended.
 Prints with no costs and is really cheap to buy!
 And also, with a little effort you can print on a correct size paper.

 ## How the strip data binding works?
+All the templates are installed in `%appdata%\Ivao Italy\Aurora Flight Strip Printer\Templates`

-Look into "templates" folder, there are a few files:
+Looking into `Templates` folder, there are a few files:
 * `template_any_in.html`
 * `template_any_out.html`
 * `template_vfr.html`